Get an instant cost estimate for your hvac project. Our calculator provides estimates adjusted for your state using regional cost indices.

 For most homeowners, 17-18 SEER2 offers the best balance of upfront cost and energy savings.
 In hot climates where AC runs 6+ months, consider 19-20 SEER2 for faster payback on the efficiency premium.

-In 2026, heat pumps are the better choice for most climates.
-They heat AND cool (replacing both furnace and AC), cost 30-50% less to operate, and qualify for a $2,000 federal tax credit.
-See our heat pump vs furnace comparison for details.
+In 2026, heat pumps are the better choice for most climates on operating cost alone.
+They heat AND cool (replacing both furnace and AC) and cost 30–50% less to operate.
+Note: the $2,000 federal Section 25C tax credit that incentivized heat pumps through 2025 expired December 31, 2025 under the One Big Beautiful Bill Act — systems placed in service in 2026 do not qualify.
+See our heat pump vs furnace comparison for the full math.

 A straightforward equipment swap takes 1-2 days.
 If new ductwork is needed, expect 3-5 days.
 Switching system types (e.g., furnace to heat pump) takes 2-4 days.